 What is the net sentiment of customers commenting on your products and services on social media and review sites?

 Your net sentiment score is calculated by deducting the number of comments with a negative sentiment from those with a positive sentiment.

 Sentiment scores are relative depending on your industry so the best way to get an idea of your performance is to weigh it up against your competitors.
 The wonderful thing about review site and social media data is that it’s freely and publicly accessible, meaning you have access to competitor insights as a benchmark for your performance.

-Dive deeper to discover sentiment by topic.
+Dive deeper with aspect-based sentiment.
 Symanto’s NLP technology detects key topics mentioned in reviews such as product features, and customer service.
-Compare your performance easily against your competitors to identify areas of concern that you can address in your business strategy for the following year.
+Compare your performance easily against your competitors to identify areas of concern that you can address in your business strategy for the upcoming year.

 Vague demographic profiling can only tell you so much about your audience.
 Symanto software can detect more revealing traits about your customers.
 The way we communicate, our word choices and syntax, reveal a lot about our motivations and key personality traits.
 For example, a sample of text can reveal whether someone is more driven by logic or emotions.

 This information can help you hone your marketing communications to optimise engagement.